Jon-Ting/coursera-certifications/README.md

 # Coursera-Certifications
 This is a repository to showcase my achievement in the courses I took/am taking for self-development on the Coursera platform.
-I have attempted to group the courses based on the data science Venn diagram.
-Feel free to check out the courses (COURSE NAME links) and certificates (CERT links).
-Would appreciate comments on the grouping of the courses too!
+I have attempted to group the courses based on the data science Venn diagram shown below.
+The links to the courses (COURSE NAME) and certificates (CERT) are provided.
+Would appreciate comments on the grouping of the courses too if you have any better idea!
 <p align="center"> <img src="https://miro.medium.com/max/1000/1*lws-OQOODF-wP9XLH1NDHQ.png" alt="Data Science Venn Diagram" width="350" height="310""/> </p>